 Major changes in the Migration program 2020-21

-Government is currently focused in dealing with COVID 19 crisis so the existing migration program 2019-20 settings will be retained for year 2020-21.
+Government is currently focused on dealing with COVID 19 crisis so the existing migration program 2019-20 settings will be retained for the year 2020-21.

 Migrants entering Australia

 Only Australian citizens, a permanent resident, immediate family members of an Australian citizen or permanent resident or New Zealand citizens usually resident in Australia can travel to Australia.
 For more information see: https://covid19.homeaffairs.gov.au/

 Immediate family members of Australian citizens and permanent residents who hold a temporary visa will need to provide evidence of their relationship.
 Applicants who do not hold a temporary visa will not be considered for travel exemption.

 Many students from all over the world come to Australia on a student visa to start their first step towards the Australian dream.
 As a leading migration agent in Sydney, …Read More

 MAJOR PARTNER VISA CHANGES; FAMILY, EMPLOYER & BUSINESS VISAS ARE BEING PRIORITISED Many people who are looking to migrate to Australia or lodge a visa application were very eager to …Read More